metacpan/metacpan-cpan-extracted/distros/T/Text-Password-AutoMigration/README.md

        my $sth = $dbh->prepare('UPDATE DB SET passwd=?
 WHERE uid =?') or die $dbh->errstr;
        $sth->excute( $hash, $req->body_parameters->{uid} ) or die $sth->errstr;
     }

+New hash length is at least 98.
+So you have to change your DB like below:

+    ALTER TABLE User CHANGE passwd passwd VARCHAR(98);

 ### nonce($length)